 Hyaluronic Acid for Pets

-Because HA is endogenous, it induces no allergic reaction and has the ability to maintain multisystem homeostasis with oral daily administration.
+Because hyaluronic acid is endogenous, it induces no allergic reaction and has the ability to maintain multisystem homeostasis with oral daily administration.
 The dosing schedule is of course tailored to the patient/client weight and there is no placebo effect in animals so the results are far easier to see in our companion animal population.
-In pets, HA either works or it does not, and it has been found to work quite favorably and usually faster than in humans, though 85% of humans have found positive results.
+Hyaluronic acid for pets either works or it does not, and it has been found to work quite favorably and usually faster than in humans, though 85% of humans have found positive results.

 Anti-inflammatory and injectable agents have been used for animals but are invasive, expensive and potentially harmful.

-A high molecular weight, patented, prehydrated, easily absorbed HA product should be considered the first line of preventative and therapeutic supplementation.
-Our best option-to get HA for ourselves and our companion animals, which is which why we make the 50 oz, “family” or “equine” sized bottle which is more concentrated and economical for multiple users.
+A high molecular weight, patented, prehydrated, easily absorbed hyaluronic acid product should be considered the first line of preventative and therapeutic supplementation.
+Our best option-to get hyaluronic acid for ourselves and our companion animals, which is which why we make the 50 oz, “family” or “equine” sized bottle which is more concentrated and economical for multiple users.